Alejandra Lara: Bellator MMA

 Lara debuted at Bellator 190 on December 9, 2017.
 She defeated Lena Ovchynnikova via a rear-naked choke submission in the third round.
 Bellator announced in February 2018 that they extended her contract with the promotion.

 In her second fight for the promotion, Lara faced Ilima-Lei Macfarlane at Bellator 201 in June 2018 for the Bellator Women's Flyweight World Championship.
 She lost the fight via an armbar submission in the third round.

 In her third fight for the promotion, Lara faced undefeated Brazilian prospect Juliana Velasquez at Bellator 212 on December 14, 2018.
 She lost the fight via split decision.

 Lara next fought Taylor Turner at Bellator 225 on August 24, 2019.
 She won the fight by TKO in the first round.
 Ahead of the fight, she used her appearance at the ceremonial weigh-in to draw attention to the plight of the Amazon's rain forests.

 Lara then faced Veta Arteaga at Bellator 235 on December 20, 2019.
 She won the fight via unanimous decision and subsequently signed a new, six-fight contract with the promotion.

 Lara faced undefeated Rizin standout Kana Watanabe on April 2, 2021 at Bellator 255.
 She lost the bout via split decision.

 Lara was expected to face DeAnna Bennett on July 31, 2021 at Bellator 263.
 The bout was rescheduled for unknown reasons to take place on August 20, 2021 at Bellator 265.
 On August 13, it was announced that the bout was moved once again, this time to Bellator 266.
 At the weigh-ins, DeAnna Bennett missed weight for her bout.
 Bennett weighed in at 129.2 pounds, 3.2 pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Bennett was fined a percentage of her purse which went to Lara.
 Lara lost the bout in dominant fashion via unanimous decision.

 Lara faced Ilara Joanne at Bellator 282 on June 24, 2022.
 She lost the bout via unanimous decision.

 Lara faced Diana Avsaragova on February 4, 2023, at Bellator 290.
 At the weigh-ins, Avsaragova missed weight for her bout, coming in at 128.8 pounds, 2.8 pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Avsaragova was fined 25% of her purse which went to Lara.
 Lara lost the close bout via split decision.
 5 out of 7 media scores gave it to Lara.

+On January 23, 2024, it was announced that she was released from the promotion.